 “If you are not going out to buy essential groceries, to receive medical care, for their one piece of exercise a day or to go to work that cannot be done from home, then they should be in the house.
 I’d ask parents to remind children as well of their responsibilities in these challenging times.”

-It is also important people are being safe at home while we are spending more time in the house, you can read more on this here.
+It is also important people are being safe at home while we are spending more time in the house, read more on this on our news page - Firefighters urge residents to be safe at home.

 02/04/2020 12:03 PM